finn-ellis/neonforge-file-server/VirtualQueue.md

-# Virtual Queue System
+# KioskQueue - Virtual Queue System for event kiosks
-Implement the outlined queue system to the current app.
+Develop a

 ## System Settings
 - LineCount = 2: number of parallel lines in the queue